dingusagar/AmITheAsshole-Classifier/reports/midterm.md

 #### K-means and Gaussian Mixture

+K-Means clustering was used as an exploratory tool to detect potential natural groupings in the data without label supervision.
+Namely, it was applied to the goal of identifying inherent patterns in the AITA posts that could reveal how the language used in different posts aligns with the `yta` or `nta` labels.
+The Gaussian mixture models were chosen for their ability to model data distributions more flexibly than K-Means by assuming that data points were generated from a mixture of several Gaussian distributions.
+This approach offers an advantage for detecting soft clusters, where each post could belong to multiple clusters with varying probabilities.
+This probabilistic nature allows for a better understanding of ambiguous cases in AITA posts, where the classification of `yta` or `nta` might not be straightforward.

-We first apply clustering to see if it can capture any patterns.
-We apply K-means clustering and Gaussian mixture models to evaluate performance; however, due to the complexity of the problem space, these methods do not provide much usefulness, even at a local level.
+Due to the complexity of the problem space, these methods do not provide much usefulness, even at a local level.
 While they successfully capture the clusters visible in the dimensionally reduced representation, the distribution of labels remains random.
 A simple demonstration is that when applying clustering for a larger K (in this case, 10), each cluster has a similar label ratio to the global distribution, showing no local optima.
 The poor performance of clustering will be further discussed in the remainder of this report.

 The results from K-Means show that clustering alone was not sufficient for accurate classification.
 The clusters were spread similarly to the global label distribution, indicating that unsupervised learning methods may struggle to capture the subtleties of this problem without additional supervision.